HTTP Poller

 Additional logging

-Optionally enable logging for raw HTTP requests and responses issued by Velocity.
+Specifies whether logging for raw HTTP requests and responses issued by Velocity will be enabled.
+This parameter is optional.

 Note:

-This parameter should only be enabled for troubleshooting purposes and disabled when troubleshooting is complete.
-Once enabled, start the feed and the debug level logs will be available on the feed logs page.
-If necessary, contact Esri Technical Support for assistance with troubleshooting.
+Only enable this parameter for troubleshooting purposes and disabled it when troubleshooting is complete.
+Once enabled, start the feed, and the debug level logs will be available on the feed logs page.
+Contact Esri Technical Support for assistance with troubleshooting if necessary.

 Boolean